yktoo/yktoo.com/content/blog/0266/index.en.md

 tags: ["Amersfoort", "Amsterdam-Rhine Canal", "castle", "De Haar", "De Halve van de Haar", "Houten", "Loop door Houten", "Marathon Amersfoort", "Netherlands", "running", "sport", "upshot"]
 ---

 The year is coming to an end again, with so much left to run.
-I can't repeat my [2013's record][post:209] of 800 km this year—in 2015 I've only run some **600 km**.
+I can't repeat my [2013's record]({{< relref "/blog/0209" >}}) of 800 km this year—in 2015 I've only run some **600 km**.
 Not because I'm lazy, but due to being more active in aikido.

-Houten's ["bike avenues"][post:222] are great to run on, also because there are not so many bikes using them at the time when I'm running, that is in the evening and during the weekend.
+Houten's ["bike avenues"]({{< relref "/blog/0222" >}}) are great to run on, also because there are not so many bikes using them at the time when I'm running, that is in the evening and during the weekend.

 <!--more-->